bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

   plots in the browser
 * use periodic, timeout, and asynchronous callbacks to drive streaming updates

-**This is where the Bokeh server comes into play.
-Its primary purpose is to synchronize data between the underlying Python environment and the BokehJS library running in the browser.**
+This is where the Bokeh server comes into play:

+**The primary purpose of the Bokeh server is to synchronize data between the underlying Python environment and the BokehJS library running in the browser.**

 ----